adithya-anand-999/Res-Econ-RA/README.md

 API and web scraping data collection conducted with the Resources Economics Department at the University of Massachusetts — Amherst.

 ## Overview
-The attached code gathers data across three different websites, NREL's PVWatts Calculator, Google's Project Sunroof, and Zillow.
+The attached code gathers data from a list of addresses across three different websites, NREL's PVWatts Calculator, Google's Project Sunroof, and Zillow.
 Below please find the setup and methodology implemented for each website:

 ### Setup: Longitude and Latitude
+PVWatts and Project Sunroof both utilize coordinates to access a locations associated data.
+Thus, we first converted

 ### Wesbite One: NREL's PVWatts Calculator